Acronychal/hackbox-lab/README.md

 This repo was inpired by @gerardobrien's "Ultimate Cybersecurity Lab" series.
 This is my take on his concept.

 On this topology, I decided to segretate the SIEM tools from the Kali workbench.
-Also, I used a differnt ip schema and added an additional widows 2025 server image to thee mix.
+Also, I used a differnt ip schema and added an additional widows 2025 server image to the mix.

 # Prerequisites

  - A freshly brewed cup of patience to get through the build.
  - Operating systems used in this sandbox (Windows 2022 Server, Windows 10, 11 Client, Ubuntu 22.04 LTS, Kali Linux)
- - Proxmox VE 8.1.5 (Fresh install)
+ - Proxmox VE 8.1.10 (Fresh install)
  - Hardware used: 1 Dell Latitude 5500 laptop - 1tb ssd - 32 gb RAM

 # Build Links